-The grading scale employed in the School of Nursing
+f.The grading scale employed in the School of Nursing

-Percentage Equivalent Letter Grade

-100-94% A

-93-91% A -

-90-88% B+

-87-84% В

-83-81% B -

-80-78% C+

 77-76% C (PASSING)

 75-71% C -

 70-68% D+

 67-64% D

 63-61% D -

 <61% F

-Sequencing/Out of Sequence
+20.Sequencing/Out of Sequence

-Students who are out of the nursing program or interrupt the clinical sequence of courses for one quad or more will need to see the Baccalaureate Program Director and their advisor prior to resuming the nursing course sequence.
+a.Students who are out of the nursing program or interrupt the clinical sequence of courses for one quad or more will need to see the Baccalaureate Program Director and their advisor prior to resuming the nursing course sequence.
 Individual assessment of current knowledge and clinical skills will be made prior to placement of the student in the appropriate level within the nursing program.

-Students who drop or withdraw from a nursing course are required to see the Baccalaureate Program Director the semester prior to repeating the course so that placement can be planned.
+b.Students who drop or withdraw from a nursing course are required to see the Baccalaureate Program Director the semester prior to repeating the course so that placement can be planned.
 Immediate placement in a specific clinical class is not guaranteed.

-Section V b: Electronic Devices, Email, and Social Media
+Section V.C.
+Electronic Devices, Email, and social media

-Program Communication
+21. Program Communication

-Emails to all students in the nursing programs are sent out to alert students to new information.
+a.Emails to all students in the nursing programs are sent out to alert students to new information.
 It is the students' responsibility to check their North Park email at least once daily for any new information sent out by the School of Nursing and Health Sciences.

-Students who undergo name, address, phone number or email address changes are responsible to submit these changes in writing to both Student Services and the SNHS office.
+b.Students who undergo name, address, phone number or email address changes are responsible to submit these changes in writing to both Student Services and the SNHS office.
 Documents are often mailed using the information on record.
 Updating your information ensures that important communications will not be delayed.

-Use of Electronic Devices
+22.Use of Electronic Devices